What Does Horse Insurance Cover?

 Common Health Issues Horse Insurance Should Cover

-Besides colic, horses face several other health issues, but they can all be covered with horse insurance.
-Below are some of the most common diseases that can be covered with insurance.
+Besides colic or sunburn in horses, these quadruped face several other health issues, but they can all be covered with horse insurance.
+Below are some of the most common horse diseases that can be covered with insurance.

 - Equine Arthritis - Arthritis is a problem for horses just like humans.
 Though it tends to occur in older horses, it can happen to horses of all ages.
 Erosion of the joints is caused by inflammation and can leave long-term damage on a horse’s joint structures.
 It can affect any joint in the body and it’s commonly found in the knees and shoulders.

-- Laminitis - This condition is pretty common in horses and can be incredibly painful for them.
+- Laminitis - This condition is very common during a horses lifespan and can be incredibly painful for them.
 It occurs in the tissues that bond the hoof wall to the pedal bone.
 It’s usually caused by poor trimming of the hooves and repeat trauma through activities like riding and jumping.
 If one limb suffers, a horse will carry most of its weight on the other limbs, which can also cause laminitis.

 - Cushing’s Disease - Cushing’s disease can be tough for vets to diagnose.
 It’s a problem with the pituitary gland in the brain, which plays an important role in a horse’s wellbeing.
 As the gland gets larger, it results in the overproduction of hormones which leads to symptoms like decreased strength, recurring infections, and delayed shedding.
 Cushing’s disease isn’t to be confused with Equine Metabolic Syndrome.